huggingface/transformers/docs/source/en/trainer.md

     save_strategy="epoch",
     load_best_model_at_end=True,
     push_to_hub=True,
-    use_liger=True
+    use_liger_kernel=True
 )
 ```

 The kernel supports the Llama, Gemma, Mistral, and Mixtral model architectures.
 The most up-to-date list of supported models can be found [here](https://github.com/linkedin/Liger-Kernel).
-When `use_liger` is set to `True`, the corresponding layers in the original model will be patched with Liger's efficient implementation, so you don't need to do anything extra other than setting the argument value.
+When `use_liger_kernel` is set to `True`, the corresponding layers in the original model will be patched with Liger's efficient implementation, so you don't need to do anything extra other than setting the argument value.

 ## LOMO optimizer